Photograph of two monuments in Glasgow, Scotland

 Kelvingrove Art Gallery and Museum

 The Kelvingrove Art Gallery and Museum boasts 22 different galleries, each filled with art exhibitions that represent Scottish culture and enrich the Glasgow experience.
-The highly-arched walkways further ingratiate visitors in the historical elements of the space, which is a popular attraction for individual tourists and large groups alike.
+The highly arched walkways further immerse visitors in the historical elements of the space, which is a popular attraction for individual tourists and large groups alike.

 The history that permeates the Glasgow region can be found in many of the city's lodging options, though there are also luxurious contemporary places to stay as well.